Code-Institute-Submissions/lws1993-hanks-dog-parlour_MayResub/README.md

 - Beth Moyle - Hanks Dog Parlour

  ### **Acknowledgements**
-   - My mentor for helpful me with feedback and problems.
+   - My mentor was a really big help in sorting out bits of code that I kept missing.
    - Student support at code institute for their infomation and support.

 [Back to contents](#content)